 It’s crucial to eat regular and balanced food on the days that you are not fasting.
 Many people may give in to cravings and binge on high-calorie food on their non-fasting days.
 This would negate the effects of your fasting days and render the two-day fast practice less effective.

-The 48 hour fast has quite a few benefits that are backed by science.
+The 48-hour fasting benefits are quite strong, and they are backed by science.
 Fasting allows your body to take a break from the energy-consuming process of digestion.
 It can help your body refocus its energies on other tasks such as repairing itself.
 According to reports, fasting can reduce hypertension, obesity, rheumatoid arthritis, and asthma.

 - Enhanced brain function